 The Facts and Procedural History

-- The taxpayer hired a tax adviser, who promptly submitted an audit reconsideration request.
+The taxpayer hired a tax attorney, who promptly submitted an audit reconsideration request.

 The IRS Notice of Deficiency Requirement

 The IRS is generally prohibited from assessing or collecting income taxes until it issues a notice of deficiency to the taxpayer.
 The notice of deficiency gives the taxpayer the ability to petition the U.S. Tax Court.
 It is often referred to as a 90-day letter, as the taxpayer has to petition the tax court within 90 days.

 Waiving the Notice of Deficiency Requirement

 One of the exceptions to this rule is where the taxpayer waives the requirement that the IRS issue a notice of deficiency.
 The taxpayer generally does this by signing the Form 4549.
 The Form 4549 is the form the IRS typically uses to compute the amount of the tax.
 It is a two page form that often includes several pages of tax calculations.
 The waiver language is at the bottom of the second page of the Form 4549.
 Taxpayers sign this form to close the IRS audit as an “agreed audit” that does not end up going to appeals or to the U.S. Tax Court.

 Taxpayers are not necessarily stuck with the results in the Form 4549.
 The Regulations say that the taxpayer can withdraw the wavier up until the tax is assessed.
 The term “assessment” refers to the recording of a tax liability on the IRS’s books.
 There may be quite a long time between the time the taxpayer signs the Form 4549 and the time the IRS makes the assessment.
 This is what happened in the Sandoval Lua case.